Operational interpretation of the vacuum and process matrices for identical particles: Introduction

 One of the interesting aspects of the quantum switch is that it gives rise to a superposition of orders of quantum operations.
-In a recent work~\cite{pau:voj:20}, the difference between the superposition of orders of quantum operations and the superposition of causal orders in spacetime was discussed in detail, and it was demonstrated that the latter can in principle be realised only in the context of quantum gravity (see also~\cite{vil:rio:ren:20,vil:17}).
+In a recent work~\cite{pau:voj:20}, the difference between the superposition of orders of quantum operations and the superposition of causal orders in spacetime was discussed in detail, and it was demonstrated that the latter can in principle be realised only in the context of quantum gravity (see also~\cite{vil:ren:22,orm:van:bar:22,vil:17}).
 The detailed analysis of the causal structure of the quantum switch has revealed one important qualitative aspect of the process matrix description --- in order to properly account for the causal structure of an arbitrary process, it is {\em necessary} to introduce the notion of the quantum vacuum as a possible physical state.
 Otherwise, the naive application of the process matrix formalism may suggest a misleading conclusion that quantum switch implementations in flat spacetime feature genuine superpositions of spacetime causal orders.
 This demonstrates the importance of the concept of vacuum in quantum information processing.
-Regarding the role of the vacuum as a control system in (causally ordered) quantum circuits, see also~\cite{abe:04} and the references therein.
+Regarding the general role of the vacuum in quantum circuits and optical experiments, see \cite{abe:04} and \cite{chi:kri:19, kri:mao:chi:21}, respectively, and the references therein.

-Simultaneously with these developments, another interesting quantum process has been recently proposed~\cite{dak:san:18} by del Santo and Daki\'c (dSD protocol).
+Simultaneously with these developments, another interesting quantum process has been recently proposed~\cite{dak:san:18} by del Santo and Daki\'c --- dSD protocol (see also subsequent theoretical \cite{san:dak:20, gho:muk:ara:19} and experimental work \cite{mas:moq:bau:san:ket:dak:wal:19}).
 As it turns out, while this process enables Alice and Bob to guess each other's input bits with certainty by exchanging a single particle only once, it cannot be correctly described within the process matrix formalism without the introduction of the interaction between the vacuum and the apparatus as an {\em operation}.
 Thus, it represents an additional motivation to introduce the vacuum state into the process matrix formalism, independent of the reasons related to the description of the quantum switch process.